Riding the Trend or Protecting Profits | Spirit Airlines Inc. (SAVE)

 SAVE’s Market Performance

-SAVE stocks went up by 7.14% for the week, with a monthly drop of -2.98% and a quarterly performance of -9.60%, while its annual performance rate touched -11.49%.
-The volatility ratio for the week stands at 6.88% while the volatility levels for the past 30 days are set at 4.19% for Spirit Airlines Inc..
-The simple moving average for the period of the last 20 days is 0.26% for SAVE stocks with a simple moving average of -23.82% for the last 200 days.
+SAVE stocks went down by -0.92% for the week, with a monthly drop of -5.64% and a quarterly performance of -7.65%, while its annual performance rate touched -13.88%.
+The volatility ratio for the week stands at 4.01% while the volatility levels for the past 30 days are set at 4.47% for Spirit Airlines Inc..
+The simple moving average for the period of the last 20 days is 0.97% for SAVE stocks with a simple moving average of -23.66% for the last 200 days.

 Analysts’ Opinion of SAVE

-JP Morgan, on the other hand, stated in their research note that they expect to see SAVE reach a price target of $34.
-The rating they have provided for SAVE stocks is “Neutral” according to the report published on October 01st, 2021.
+Many brokerage firms have already submitted their reports for SAVE stocks, with Seaport Research Partners repeating the rating for SAVE by listing it as a “Buy.”
+The predicted price for SAVE in the upcoming period, according to Seaport Research Partners is $33 based on the research report published on December 13th of the current year 2021.

-Citigroup gave a rating of “Buy” to SAVE, setting the target price at $42 in the report published on June 15th of the current year.
+JP Morgan gave a rating of “Neutral” to SAVE, setting the target price at $34 in the report published on October 01st of the current year.

-During the last 5 trading sessions, SAVE rose by +7.14%, which changed the moving average for the period of 200-days by -37.86% in comparison to the 20-day moving average, which settled at $22.63.
-In addition, Spirit Airlines Inc. saw -6.75% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SAVE fell by -0.92%, which changed the moving average for the period of 200-days by -37.49% in comparison to the 20-day moving average, which settled at $22.32.
+In addition, Spirit Airlines Inc. saw -7.61% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading